 Hybrid - Pocket coils and foam = ultimate comfort

 A hybrid bed has both memory foam (and/or latex) and pocketed coils.
 Pocket springs are a recent technology advancement in the innerspring category.
 Rather than traditional innersprings that are connected to one another through wire, these pocket springs are entirely separate and connected through a fabric mesh so they can react to each curve of the body, but also not fall out of place.
 They are less likely to dig into sleepers and give the mattress greater support and cooling than mattresses made with memory foam alone.

 - Best all around designs

 - Cooler than memory foam alone

 - Price is higher than others

 - Lower quality beds can sag quickly

-Now that we know the basics of what's available, it's time to find the perfect bed!
+Now that we know the basics of what's available, it's time to find the right mattress!

-To make sure we stay focused through all the hullabaloo, I've put together an easy step by step guide that will keep you on track to finding that perfect bed.
+To make sure we stay focused through all the noise, I've put together an easy step by step guide that will keep you on track to finding that perfect bed.